 We really are very lucky living in Dorset and having so many great places to visit on our doorstep.
 We set off a couple of weeks ago to visit Lulworth Castle as Miss A had been on a school trip and wanted to return.
-The castle was closed when we arrived, so we ventured on a little further and decided to visit Lulworth Cove instead.
+The castle was closed when we arrived, so we ventured on a little further and decided that visiting Lulworth Cove would be a good idea instead.

 It was a grey day without any sunshine, but the weather was mild so we knew we would be okay to take our picnic onto the stony beach.
 Lulworth Cove was formed around 10,000 years ago by the sea, and it’s a lovely spot for a walk along the coastline or through the hills.